Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Change personal information

-You must report a personal change of information as soon as possible.
-Changes to your personal information can result in an increase or decrease in subsidy benefits, or you may have to pay some of the subsidy back.
-The subsidy does not cover services already received.
+You must report a change of information in the same month the change occurs.
+Changes to your information can result in an increase or decrease in subsidy benefits, or you may have to pay some of the subsidy back.